 I woke up this morning full of fury.
-Today is as good as any for an “empowerant” (empowering rant, new word I made up.
-Someone call Webster!).
+Today is as good as any for an “empowerant.”
+(Empowering + Rant.
+Someone call Webster.)

-My inbox was full.
-I have 27 emails, over 120 Facebook notifications, and more Facebook messages than I will have time to respond to today.
+I have 27 emails, over 120 Facebook notifications, and more messages on social media than I will have time to respond to today.
 Seeing statutes in black and white has opened a lot of eyes.

 …but my question is WHY?